-Mount Vernon and its gardens are especially beautiful during the fall foliage season.
-While you're there, you can tour of the estate and learn about the history of America's first president.
+Mount Vernon and its gardens are especially beautiful during the fall foliage season in Washington D.C.
+While you’re there, you can tour of the estate and learn about the history of America’s first president.
 The mansion is one of the iconic buildings of 18th century America.

 Parking at Mount Vernon is free.
-You can also book a river cruise from Washington, D.C. or Alexandria Virginia, which deposits you right to the estate after a scenic trip along the Potomac.
+You can also book a river cruise from Washington, D.C. or Alexandria Virginia.
+The boat deposits you right to the estate after a scenic trip along the Potomac.
 Fall Harvest Family Days, Fall Dried Wreath Workshops, and Trick-or-Treating at Mount Vernon are among the most popular fall events at Mount Vernon.

 6. Seneca Creek State Park